SM 32x200 [2xM8] / N52 - magnetic roller

 Apart from immense strength, neodymium magnets have the following advantages:

-- Wide application in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical apparatus or other advanced devices.
+- Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical equipment and other modern machines.

 Disadvantages of neodymium magnets:

-- Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which is crucial in the context of children's health.
-It's also worth noting that small elements of these magnets can complicate diagnosis when they are in the body.
+- Health risk arising from small pieces of magnets can be dangerous, if swallowed, which becomes significant in the context of child safety.
+Additionally, tiny parts of these devices are able to complicate diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.